 Only imputed/edited versions of the expenditure variables are provided on the file.
-Expenditure variables on this event file follow a standard naming convention and are 7 characters in length.
+Expenditure variables on this event file follow a standard naming convention.

-The 12 source of payment variables and one sum of payments variable are named consistently in the following way:
+The 10 source of payment variables and one sum of payments variable are named consistently in the following way: